 -colors of the rainbow

--"Greetings from . . ." series (from postallove.com) So far, I have: Austria, Brazil, Cyprus, France, Germany, Lithuania, Poland, and Taiwan.
+-"Greetings from . . ." series (from postallove.com) So far, I have: Austria, Brazil, Cyprus, France, Germany, Japan, Lithuania, Netherlands, Poland, Taiwan and United Kingdom.

 Although I prefer actual postcards, sent without an envelope, I realize that sometimes it is necessary to use an envelope or send a folded card instead of a postcard.
 That won't bother me.
 The message you write is more important to me!